Forestry Commission Grants

 English Woodland Grant Scheme (EWGS)

 The Forestry Commission operate the English Woodland Grant Scheme (EWGS) which is available throughout the region.
 This scheme is broken down into five separate grants which support different elements of woodland creation and management.
 The aim of the EWGS is to sustain and increase the public benefits given by existing woodlands and help create new woodlands to deliver additional public benefit.
 By clicking on each of the grants below you can view the relevant page on the Forestry Commission website.
-Some grants have been enhanced for woodlands within the Exmoor Ancient Woodland Priority Area (details below).

 - Woodland Assessment Grant - Gathering information to improve management decisions.